efrecon/mqtt2any/README.md

   `%`-surrounded strings will be replaced by the values of those tokens, e.g.
   `hostname`, `pid`, `prgname`.
 It defaults to a good unique default.

+- `-retry` describes what this program should be done when disconnected from the broker.
+Whenever this is an integer less than 0, no reconnection will be attempted.
+Otherwise the value of this option should be an integer number of milliseconds expressing the period at which reconnection attempts will be made.
+The value of this option can also be up to three integers separated by the colon `:` sign, to implement an exponential backoff for reconnection.
+The first integer is the minimal number of milliseconds to wait before reconnecting.
+The second integer the maximum number of milliseconds to wait and the last the factor by which to multiply the previous period at each unsuccessfull reconnection attempt (defaults to `2`).

 ## Routing

 Through its `-routes` command-line option, you will be able to bind procedures